pytorch/examples/CONTRIBUTING.md

 2. Make sure you have a GPU-enabled machine, either locally or in the cloud. `g4dn.4xlarge` is a good starting point on AWS.
 3. Make your code change.
 4. First, install all dependencies with `./run_python_examples.sh "install_deps"`.
-5. Then make sure that `./run_python_examples.sh` passes locally by running the script end to end.
+5. Then, make sure that `./run_python_examples.sh` passes locally by running the script end to end.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").
 7. Address any feedback in code review promptly.